 How Long Does Cooked Salmon Last In The Fridge?

 Cooked salmon can last in the fridge for up to 3-4 days when stored and handled properly.
 The USDA recommends eating cooked salmon leftovers within three to four days.
-To store cooked salmon safely, ensure it is kept in a sealed container or wrapped tightly in plastic wrap or aluminum foil.
+To store cooked salmon safely, ensure it is kept in a sealed container or tightly wrapped in plastic or aluminum foil.

 How Long Does Raw Salmon Last In The Fridge?